 Yeah, I’m aware that

 := operator creates a new variable and assigns it a corresponding right-hand value, so according to the language spec it’s absolutely legit.
-But here is a funny thing: try removing the inner scope—it’d work just as expected (“after 42”).
-Otherwise, say hello to variable shadowing.
-That said, this sort of shadowing comes handy sometimes: you see, error handling in Go is done by returning
+This sort of shadowing comes handy: you see, error handling in Go is done by returning

 error interface as the second return value.
 There is absolutely no elegant way to let this without introducing this sort of a funky shadowing circus.